attack68/rateslib/docs/source/u_calendars.rst

 Calendar combinations
 **********************

-Custom calendar combinations can be constructed with the :class:`~rateslib.calendars.UnionCal` class.
+Custom calendar combinations can be constructed with the :class:`~rateslib.scheduling.UnionCal` class.
 It requires a list of *Cal* objects to form the union of non-business dates, and another, secondary list, of associated ``settlement_calendars``, to validate calculated dates against.